httptoolkit/frida-js/README.md

 This is particularly useful in mobile device scenarios, as you can now run Frida purely on the device (as an Android/iOS Frida server instance, or using Frida-Gadget embedded in a specific application) and connect to it through using this library as a tiny client in Node.js or a browser elsewhere.

+Using this library you can:

+* Easily download a ready-to-use Frida server binary for any target platform
+* Connect to a local or remote Frida server
+* Enumerate the target processes available to that server
+* Attach to an existing running process, and inject arbitrary code
+* Launch a new process, injecting arbitrary code to run before it starts

 ## Getting Started

 ```bash